BeanMaster0790/InstagramMessageConverter/README.md

 (Thx GPT for that description!)

 Story:

 I wanted to see my old messages with my girlfried but was very dissapointed when I had to sit there waiting for 10 messages to load every few seconds so I looked online for a way to see all messages without scrolling for hours because of a loading screen.
 The most common solution was to download your data from meta and read from the jsons provided.
 While that worked fine it was kinda overly complicated when I just wanted to go on a nostalgia trip.
 So I coded the first version of this project that only decoded me and my gfs messages.
-But then my mate sudgessted I should make it more intuitive so other people could use it. and now here we are.
+But then my mate sudgessted I should make it more intuitive so other people could use it.
+And now here we are.

 How it works:

-Asks the user to find the 'message_1' json then uses that directory to find how many other jsons are needed for that chat.
+1. Asks the user to find the 'message_1' json then uses that directory to find how many other jsons are needed for that chat.

-Once it has found out how many jsons are needed it opens each one in decending order and sorts the messages inside each json in decending order aswell.
+2. Once it has found out how many jsons are needed it opens each one in decending order and sorts the messages inside each json in decending order aswell.

-After everything is sorted the program adds each message to a list and then starts writing to the file.
+3. After everything is sorted the program adds each message to a list and then starts writing to the file.

-While writing the file the program will ask the user to give each username in the file a nickname as some usernames may be undesirable.
+4. While writing the file the program will ask the user to give each username in the file a nickname as some usernames may be undesirable.
 (This process does not use the 'participants' list in the json as in group chats if a person has left the chat they are no longer in that list which causes errors)

-Before writing each line has to be converted to UTF8 as if not emojis will not be shown at all.
+5. Before writing each line has to be converted to UTF8 as if not emojis will not be shown at all.